Portrait of programer fixing glasses while typing on laptop smiling satisfied about compiling results sitting at desk

 NYC Adjustment of Status Attorney

 Permanent residency is the visa status of a person authorized to live and work in the United States of America permanently.
 Adjustment of Status is the process by which a non-United States citizen petitions to become a Permanent Resident while in the United States.
 Once a person becomes a Permanent Resident, they must carry their residency documentation – a green card – with them.
 In order to qualify for permanent resident status, a non-United States citizen must reside within the United States and meet certain criteria.
 When questions arise and legal support is necessary, it is important to have quality legal support.
-Contact The Law Offices of Cheryl R. David.
+Contact an Adjustment of Status attorney from The Law Offices of Cheryl R. David today.

 Eligibility for Permanent Residency